Ireland has a thriving publishing sector which includes:

 Jobs within the publishing sector offer exciting possibilities, but it is important to realise that this sector is very competitive and you would need to be prepared.
 Work experience is a valuable asset as it demonstrates a hands-on interest and shows that you have what it takes to do the job.

 Determination is the key to success.
 Those who manage to break into the publishing sector aren't just the most creative or talented - they're generally the most determined, taking the attitude that 'if at first you don't succeed, try again'.
-You'll have to persevere and remain optimistic if you want to realise your dream of becoming a famous actress or even the next Steven Spielberg.
+You'll have to persevere and remain optimistic if you want to realise your dream of becoming the next great writer.

 New Media has become a significant element in everyday life.
 It allows people to communicate, bank, shop and entertain.
 The global network of the Internet, for instance, connects people and information via computers.
 In this way the Internet, overcomes the gap between people from different countries, permitting them to exchange opinions and information.
 Diverse means for this exist even within the context of the internet, including chat rooms, instant messaging